This Step: Get a Drivers License

 Once you meet all GDL requirements and pass the road test, you'll receive a provisional license.
 It comes with the following limitations:

-- Accompanied by a licensed driver who is at least age 25
+- Accompanied by a licensed driver who is at least 25 years old

 - Driving between home and work